radu-matei/radu-matei.github.io/content/blog/dot-net-core-introduction.md

 (Watch out for OS specific APIs!)

-But the true innovation in .NET came with the modularization in design and architecture.
+But the true innovation in .NET came with the modular design and architecture.
 The compiler ([Roslyn](https://github.com/dotnet/roslyn)) and the runtime ([CoreCLR](https://github.com/dotnet/coreclr)) are separate components that allow you to use different implementations (or even write your own).

 Every library comes as a NuGet package, so when you start a new project, you don't have any libraries, but a project file (currently a `.json`, in the future a `.csproj` to maintain consistency with all .NET projects) and a `Program.cs`.
 As you develop your app, you add libraries as you need them, allowing you to minimize the size of your application.